Quantum dynamics of semiconductor quantum dot Josephson junctions

-In Fig.~\ref{fig:capacitance}(b), we use this definition to make a comparison between $\delta C_{\Sigma}$ for an S-QD-S junction, and the analogous $\delta C_\Sigma^\text{JJ}$ for an S-I-S junction at a given value of $E_J$ \cite{eckern_quantum_1984}, which shows that the capacitance renormalization is one to two orders of magnitude stronger for the S-QD-S junction \footnote{A more rigorous definition of $E_{J,\text{eff}}$ with exact continuum contributions does not alter this result.}.
+In Fig.~\ref{fig:capacitance}(b), we use this definition to make a comparison between $\delta C_{\Sigma}$ for an S-QD-S junction, and the analogous $\delta C_\Sigma^\text{JJ}$ for an S-I-S junction at a given value of $E_J$ \cite{eckern_quantum_1984}, which shows that the capacitance renormalization is one to two orders of magnitude stronger for the S-QD-S junction \footnote{A more rigorous definition of $E_{J,{\rm eff}}$ with exact continuum contributions does not alter this result.}.

-\xsection{Discussion and outlook} In this Letter we have developed a self-consistent approach, reducing the underlying many-body system of a S-QD-S junction to a simple Hamiltonian of a single variable --- the phase difference across the junction.
-When the S-QD-S junction is shunted by capacitance $C_{\Sigma}$, the phase $\hat{\phi}$ is a quantum operator and the associated charging energy $E_C$ gets renormalized as $\tilde E_C = \frac{e^2}{2(C_{\Sigma} + \delta C_{\Sigma})}$, while the Hamiltonian becomes a $2\times 2$ matrix acting on the even occupancy state of the dot.
+\xsection{Discussion and outlook} In this paper we have developed a self-consistent approach, reducing the underlying many-body system of a S-QD-S junction to a simple Hamiltonian of a single variable ---the phase difference across the junction.
+When the S-QD-S junction is shunted by capacitance $C_{\Sigma}$, the phase $\hat{\phi}$ is a quantum operator and the associated charging energy $E_C$ gets renormalized as $\tilde E_C = \frac{e^2}{2(C_{\Sigma} + \delta C_{\Sigma}(\epsilon_g))}$ while the Hamiltonian becomes a $2\times 2$ matrix acting on the even occupancy states of the dot.
+In addition to the capacitance, the charge offset gets new QD gate voltage dependent contributions, $\delta n_g(\epsilon_g)$, $n_z(\epsilon_g)$ that arise in an asymmetric situation, when hopping rates to the left and to the right are different, $\Gamma_L \neq \Gamma_R$.

-A direct experimental probe of the capacitance renormalization $\delta C_\Sigma$ would be to measure changes in the anharmonicity of a gatemon circuit ($\sim \frac{\delta C_\Sigma}{C_\Sigma}$) while sweeping the gate voltage $\epsilon_g$.
-The predicted strength of $\delta C_\Sigma$ and its sensitive dependence on $\epsilon_g$ implies it is important for designing high fidelity quantum gates.
+A direct experimental probe of the capacitance renormalization $\delta C_\Sigma$ (as well as $\delta n_g$ and $n_z$) would be to measure changes in the anharmonicity $\alpha$ of a gatemon while sweeping the gate voltage $\epsilon_g$.
+The predicted strength of $\delta C_\Sigma$ and its sensitive dependence on $\epsilon_g$ suggests that it could be important to account for when designing high-fidelity quantum gates, e.g., in architectures utilizing $\epsilon_g$ modulation to realize entangling gates between qubits.

-The charge offsets $\tilde{n}_g$ and $n_z$ and their dependence on the gate voltage will be important in the interpretation of previous and new experiments in this growing field.
-The $\epsilon_g$ and $\Gamma_i$ dependence of the new offset charges $n_z$ and $\delta n_g$ can be used coupling the gatemon to a general LC environment in new ways.
+The new charge offsets $\tilde{n}_g$ and $n_z$ that arise for asymmetric tunnelings $\Gamma_L \neq \Gamma_R$, and their dependence on $\epsilon_g$ and $\Gamma_i$ will be important in the interpretation of previous \cite{kringhoj_suppressed_2020-1,bargerbos_observation_2020-1,vakhtel_quantum_2023} and new experiments, e.g., Refs.~\cite{matute2023quantum,PinoSoutoAguado2024}, in this growing field of quantum circuits based on super-semi junctions.
+The $\epsilon_g$ and $\Gamma_i$ dependence of the new offset charges $n_z$ and $\delta n_g$ could also be the basis for coupling super-semi junction circuits to each other or to a general circuit environment in new ways.